Physical Education 2021 - 2022

 - Outdoor Adventure Activities.

-These are planned and taught with the support of the Primary PE Passport App, following the Lancashire Scheme.
+These are planned and taught with the support of the Primary PE Passport App.
 Every Pupil in our school takes part in 2 hours (2 Lessons) of PE a week, which is in line with the National Curriculum guideline.

 Opportunities within PE:

 During a child’s time at Boundary, they will experience a range of educational visits and visitors to further develop their PE knowledge, skills and understanding.
 For example children will get to take part in projects such as Balance bikes project in EYFS, Fit 2 Go in Year 4 and Bikeability in Year 6, Royal Ballet in Year's 3 and 5.

 In the Spring Term, Year 4 benefit from the expertise of a Blackpool Fit 2 Go, an initiative managed by Blackpool Football Club.
 This is always a huge success in terms of the children’s enjoyment as well as their increased knowledge and skill.
 The sessions will be continuing this year with also a trip to Bloomfield Road to take part in the Blackpool Fit 2 Go Festival.